Do Go On - 360 - Alan Turing & The Enigma

 I hope he will not fall between two stools.

-Imagine if you're the parents, you're used to getting the reports
+you're used to getting the reports that say,

-that say your boy's a genius and now he's going to fall through the stools.
+your boys are genius and now he's going to fall through the stools.

 He's got to learn.